Homer the Moe: Production

-Jen Kamerman directed "Homer the Moe", which was the first episode Dana Gould wrote for the show.
+"Homer the Moe" was directed by Jen Kamerman and was the first episode Dana Gould wrote for the show.
 It was the first broadcast on Fox in the United States on November 18, 2001, four days before Thanksgiving.

 In the DVD commentary for the episode, Gould says that, when the team was thinking of a way to start the show, George Meyer said, "I like how kids will just dig a hole".
 Homer's story ends with a Chinese satellite spying on Bart.
 This was an attempt by Gould to write a bizarre joke in the style of fellow Simpsons writer John Swartzwelder.
 Moe's plot in the second act was also created by Meyer, who suggested that the bartending school that Moe attended would resemble the law school on the 1970s television series The Paper Chase, and that the school's professor would be based on the professor from the earlier series.

 Gould remembered how his father opened a hunting club and could sell alcohol without having to obtain a liquor license.
 This inspired the idea of Homer's club.
 Also, the "crossed-fishing-pole-and-rifle" insignia that can be seen in Homer's garage is the same insignia that Gould's father uses for his hunting club.
 Homer's bar was originally the center of the episode but became the third act when the writers came up with the renovation of Moe's bar and made it the main storyline.

 Alternative rock band R.E.M. guest-starred as themselves in the episode.
 "We had been told that R.E.M. were big fans of the show", says executive producer and showrunner for the episode, Mike Scully, adding that their appearance in the episode was a "fairly last-minute addition".
 Unlike The Who, who made an appearance in the episode "A Tale of Two Springfields", R.E.M. did not want their former drummer Bill Berry to be animated in the episode.
 The drummer seen in the episode was instead drawn to resemble one of their session drummers at the time.
 Moe's professor at Swigmore University was voiced by the series' regular voice actor Dan Castellaneta, the voice of Homer among many others.
 Formico, who renovated Moe's tavern, was portrayed by Hank Azaria, who also voices Moe as well as several other characters in the show.